koraytugay/koraytugay.github.io/content/various/missing-semester.md

     kill -SIGUSR1 -group_id
 ```

 Here is an example for a Java process.
 Remember `&` sends the execution to background.
-The Java program that handles `SIGINT` signals:
+The following is a simple Java program that handles __SIGINT__ signals:

 ```java
 import sun.misc.Signal;